 eu-LISA implementing rules;

-purpose limitation: meaning that personal data should be obtained only for specified purposes and not further processed in a manner incompatible with those purposes;
+purpose limitation: meaning that personal data should be obtained only for specified, explicit and legitimate purposes and not further processed in a manner incompatible with those purposes;

 data accuracy: meaning that personal data should be accurate and up-to-date;